FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 • 11-12

-8) Parent/Guardian/Authorized Adult Presence: Contestants 14 or younger shall be accompanied by a parent, guardian, or authorized adult whose name the parent or guardian shall list on the parent/guardian consent form.
+8) Parent/Guardian/Authorized Adult Presence: Contestants 15 or younger shall be accompanied by a parent, guardian, or authorized adult whose name the parent or guardian shall list on the parent/guardian/student registration form.
 Id will be required to verify relationship to student.

-9) Prizes : 100% of the total amount of funds in THE MADDEN NFL 25 ROOKIE, PRO, ALL-PRO, and ALL- MADDEN CHALLENGE will be awarded as prize money in the following manner to the winners of each age group:
+9) Prizes : 100% of the total amount of funds in each grade group's MADDEN NFL 25 ROOKIE, PRO, ALL-PRO, and ALL- MADDEN CHALLENGE ACCOUNT will be awarded as prize money in the following manner to the winners of each age group:

 1. 50% - 1st Place